muses-code-js/js-xmas-edition/README.md

 - _html-form-description.txt_ - a file with in detail explanation on HTML form and different types of input tags with it's attributes.

+- _regular-expressions.txt_ - a file with links to cheat sheet, more information and games with Regular Expressions or RegExp.

 - _Readme.md_ - a file with explanations and any information about the project, how to run it, what it is for etc.

 - _cheat-sheet.md_ - file with quick overlook for key namings and their explanations.

+- _LICENSE_ - our MIT license file.